rvigus/study-hands-on-ml-sklearn/README.md

-# study-hands-on-ml-sklearn
+### Self study for "Hands-on Machine Learning with Scikit-Learn" book.
-Self study for "Hands-on Machine Learning with Scikit-Learn" book.
+Notes + attempts to implement examples from the book